CivicTechFredericton/mealplanner/README.md

 POSTGRES_PASSWORD=databasepassword
 JWT_SECRET=signingsecret
 ```
 Now, in the same folder run `docker-compose up`.
 Docker compose will download base images and begin the container builds.
 If all is well, the graphql server will be available at `http://localhost:4000/graphql` or `http://localhost:4000/graphiql`.
-The frontend UI will be available at `http://localhost:3000`
+The frontend UI will be available at `http://localhost:3000`.
+If you only want to run the DB and GraphQL services in docker, run `docker-compose up graphql`

 If you are unfamiliar with Docker and find that you have gotten your application into a weird state, you can reset the whole thing with a couple of commands: